 gcloud auth login

-- Download and install the Google Cloud SQL Proxy (see Installing the Cloud SQL Proxy).
-Note the location of the Cloud SQL Proxy because you will run the proxy in next step.
+- Download and install the Cloud SQL Auth proxy (see Installing the Cloud SQL Auth proxy).
+Note the location of the Cloud SQL Auth proxy because you will run the Cloud SQL Auth proxy in next step.

-- Run the Cloud SQL Proxy using a bash shell command prompt
+- Run the Cloud SQL Auth proxy using a bash shell command prompt

 (or using Windows PowerShell).
 Specifically, run the following command,

-Instance-connection-namewith the corresponding value from the Cloud Console's Overview tab (for your instance):
+Instance-connection-namewith the corresponding value from the Google Cloud Console's Overview tab (for your instance):

-For more information about installing and using the proxy, see About the Cloud SQL Proxy.
+For more information about installing and using the Cloud SQL Auth proxy, see About the Cloud SQL Auth proxy.

 As described in the next section, now you can connect to your SQL Server instance using SSMS and the localhost IP address.